- OCRES Certification

 System modeling with sysml

 As a natural extension to the Unified Modeling Language (UML) for software modeling and specification, the OMG, together with its industrial partners, has set a standard for the system modeling language SysML.
-This language supports the integral modeling and specification of software intensive systems and helps to improve system-architecting practices by enabling systematic model-based systems engineering (MBSE).
+This language supports the integral modeling and specification of software intensive systems and helps to improve system-architecting practices by enabling model-based systems engineering (MBSE).

 Typically, SysML offers a number of graphical modeling techniques.
 It supports the integrated construction of graphical models from requirements down to detailed structural and behavioral system descriptions.
 The models form a basis for sound system engineering resulting in well-motivated and well-documented system architectures.